billyano-hub/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets mode of the file to another
+script that sets the mode of the file in reverse mode